Why Does Jesus Become Flesh to Save Mankind?

-April 1, 2018 Cloudy
+April 1, 2018, Cloudy

 Every time when I contemplated God’s love, I would think of how thehad endured much suffering throughout His thirty-three and a half years.
-He was hunted by King Herod soon after He was born; He was abandoned, condemned, maligned, and blasphemed by the Jewish chief priests, scribes, and Pharisees since He began to work, for His work went beyond the law; ultimately He was nailed to the cross.
+He was hunted by King Herod soon after He was born; He was abandoned, condemned, maligned, and blasphemed by the Jewish chief priests, scribes, and Pharisees from the moment He started to work, for His work went beyond the law; ultimately He was nailed to the cross.
 Yet no one can fathom God’s work.
 By being crucified, He completed His work of redeeming mankind in His sinless flesh, so that we can have the chance to come before God and receive His salvation.
-God really had paid too much price for saving us mankind.
+God had really paid too much price for saving us mankind.
 Thinking of this, I was moved very much and so I resolved to follow the Lord properly and repay His love.

-April 16, 2018 Sunny
+April 16, 2018, Sunny

 I was very excited these days because I came across a friend, who I hadn’t seen for a long time, who also believes in the Lord.
 When I spoke to him about my confusion, he gave me a book of truth and told me it could resolve my questions.
-For this reason, I couldn’t wait to ask him to fellowship with me about the contents in it.
+For this reason, I couldn’t wait to ask him to fellowship with me about the content in it.

-April 20, 2018 Sunny
+April 20, 2018, Sunny

-April 23, 2018 Sunny
+April 23, 2018, Sunny

-Today in the meeting with my friend, I gained some new insights through reading a paragraph in the book: “The reason why I became flesh is so that you may see what I am and have in My humanity.
-In the future, I will let you witness what I am and have in My divinity.
+Today, when having a meeting with my friend, I gained some new insights through reading a paragraph in the book: “The reason why I became flesh is so that you may see what I am and what I have in My humanity.
+In the future, I will let you witness what I am and what I have in My divinity.
 Things must proceed step by step in this way.
 Otherwise, people will simply be unable to believe, and they will have no knowledge of Me.
-Instead they will only be unclear and indistinct about visions and will be unable to have a clear understanding of Me” (“The Ninety-seventh Utterance”).
+Instead, they will be capable only of unclear and indistinct visions, and they will be unable to have a clear understanding of Me” (“Chapter 97” of Utterances ofin the Beginning).
 These words are very well spoken!
-Jesus’ incarnation indeed allowed us to have more knowledge and understanding of the normal humanity of God incarnate and have a closer relationship with God.
-Otherwise, we would always think that God can do His work in the Spirit and that He is unfathomably mysterious and unapproachable.
+Jesus’ incarnation indeed allowed us to have knowledge and understanding of the normal humanity of God incarnate and have a closer relationship with God.
+Otherwise, we would always think that God can only do His work in the Spirit and that He is unfathomably mysterious and unapproachable.
 The incarnate Lord Jesus, who looked just the same as an ordinary person outwardly, underwent a normal human growth process, and ate, clothed, lived, and walked like a normal man and also had emotions.
-For example, the Lord Jesus cried when He heard the news that Lazarus had died; He felt happy when He saw people were getting married.
-Not only does God have real, ordinary, and normal humanity, and He also has the divine substance not possessed by man.
+For example, the Lord Jesus cried when He heard the news that Lazarus had died; He felt happy when He saw people getting married.
+Not only does God have real, ordinary, and normal humanity, but He also has the divine substance not possessed by man.
 For example, after Jesus was nailed to the cross and then resurrected, He could penetrate walls, and move and work freely on earth, unfettered by flesh.
-The most important thing was that the Lord Jesus in the flesh could express the truth, and preach the way of repentance, and moreover He bore the sins of man as the sin offering.
-He redeemed mankind from sins and forgave their sins so that people could have opportunities to come before God to pray and continue receiving His salvation.
-Only incarnate God can do such work; none of the corrupt people can.
-Only in this way can man have more knowledge of God in the flesh, and see His dearness, loveliness, wisdom and almightiness.
+The most important thing was that the Lord Jesus in the flesh could express the truth and preach the way of repentance, and moreover bore the sins of man as the sin offering.
+He redeemed mankind from sin and forgave their sins so that people could have opportunities to come before God to pray and continue receiving His salvation.
+Only God incarnate can do such work; none of corrupt mankind can.
+Only in this way can man have knowledge of God in the flesh, and see His dearness, loveliness, wisdom and almightiness.
 The significance of God’s incarnation is incredibly deep!
 God’s incarnation is truly a huge blessing for us who follow God, allowing us to have the opportunity to know God and attain His salvation.
 Thank God!